 According to the study, 92% of parents expected one of their children to take on the role of executor of the estate.
 Of these parents, 55% expect the eldest child to be the executor.
 One in four children, about 27%, who would fit this role did not know it was expected of them.

 About 69% of parents believed they have had frank conversations with their children on these important matters, but 52% of children disagreed.
-The majority of parents (69%) are expecting their children to help them manage their finances, but 36% of children did not know of this expectation.
+Most parents (69%) are expecting their children to help them manage their finances, but 36% of children did not know of this expectation.

 “These discrepancies highlight the fact that many families need to do a better job of being on the same page when it comes to financial planning,” says John Sweeney, Fidelity’s executive vice president of Retirement and Investing Strategies.
 “There are real emotional and financial consequences when family conversations don’t happen or lack sufficient depth.”

-Disagreements on the timing of estate planning conversations is preventing families from having frank discussions.
+Disagreements on the timing of estate planning conversations are preventing families from having frank discussions.
 Only 33% of children and parents agreed on when it was appropriate to have these conversations.

 Many families have yet to have these important discussions (38% of parents and 43% of children).